Little dragonfish

-The little dragonfish or short dragonfish (Eurypegasus draconis) is a species of marine fish in the family Pegasidae.
+The little dragonfish or short dragonfish (Eurypegasus draconis) is a species of marine ray-finned fish in the family Pegasidae.
 It is widespread throughout the tropical waters of the Indo-Pacific, including the Red Sea.

 The little dragonfish can grow up to 10 cm length.
 It sheds its skin in one piece.
 Millions of these kind of fish are sold for traditional medicine each year in China and Hong Kong alone.